-In 2023, Monrovia may begin construction on a new PFAS treatment system.
-As of September 30, 2022, Monrovia's treatment facility has treated approximately 83,740.63 acre-feet of contaminated groundwater and has removed approximately 1,435.90 lbs. of VOCs.
+In 2025, Monrovia may begin construction on a new PFAS treatment system.
+As of June 30, 2024, Monrovia's treatment facility has treated approximately 89,870 acrefeet of contaminated groundwater and has removed approximately 1,494 lbs. of VOCs.

-In 1985, the City of Arcadia had to construct a VOC treatment facility at their Longden Well Field. .
+In 1985, the City of Arcadia had to construct a VOC treatment facility at their Longden Well Field.
 In 2021, due to increasing levels of contamination, Arcadia finished construction of a treatment facility at its Live Oak Well.
-As of September 30, 2022, Arcadia's treatment facilities has treated approximately 77,474.05 acre-feet of contaminated groundwater and has removed approximately 809.60 lbs. of VOCs and PFAS
+As of June 30, 2024, Arcadia's treatment facilities have treated approximately 84,473 acre-feet of contaminated groundwater and has removed approximately 839 lbs. of VOCs and PFAS

-In 1991, SGVWC constructed its first VOC treatment facility at its Plant No. 11.
-Due to recent PFAS contamination, SGVWC will construct a ion exchange treatment facility at the well field in 2023.
-As of September 30, 2022, SGVWC Plant 11 has treated approximately 45,136.03 acre-feet of contaminated groundwater and has removed approximately 320.10 lbs. of VOCs.
+In 1991, SGVWC constructed its first VOC treatment facility its Plant No. 11.
+Due to recent PFAS contamination, SGVWC will construct an ion exchange treatment facility at the well field in 2025.
+As of June 30, 2024, SGVWC Plant 11 has treated approximately 45,136.03 acre-feet of contaminated groundwater and has removed approximately 320.10 lbs. of VOCs.

-In 2023, SGVWC will begin construction of a ion exchange treatment facility at its Plant No. 1 for PFAS contamination.
+In 2024, SGVWC began construction of an ion exchange treatment facility at its Plant No. 1 for PFAS contamination.